 • Waiting Period is 15 days for Basic Plan policy holders age 86 and over if coverage is purchased after arrival in Canada or after the expiry date of another Visitors to Canada policy.

 ||Medical Declaration Required?

-The disappearing deductible option is available to any applicant, of any age, who purchases benefit of $25,000 or $50,000.
-All other deductibles are waved (including the $500 for age 86+) and replaced with a $2,500 deductible that applies to each sickness-related claim when eligible expenses are $2,500 or less.
-When eligible expenses for a sickness-related claim exceed $2,500, the deductible amount is waived (“disappears”) and eligible expenses will be reimbursed from the first dollar, ie. $0 deductible becomes applicable.
+What is the Disappearing Deductible option?
+The disappearing deductible option is available to any applicant who purchases an Aggregate Policy Limit (APL) of $25,000, $50,000, or $100,000 on the Standard or Enhanced Plans.
+A $2,500 deductible applies to each sickness related claim when eligible expenses are $2,500 or less.
+When eligible expenses for a sickness-related claim exceed $2,500, the deductible amount is waived (“disappears”) and eligible expenses will be reimbursed from the first dollar.